Jagex: RuneScape

 RuneScape is a fantasy MMORPG released in January 2001 by Andrew and Paul Gower.
-It is a graphical browser game implemented on the client-side in Java, and incorporates 3D rendering.
+It was originally a graphical browser game implemented on the client-side in Java, and incorporates 3D rendering.
 The game has over 200 million registered accounts, and is recognised by the Guinness World Records as the world's most popular free-to-play MMORPG.

 RuneScape takes place in the world of Gielinor, a medieval fantasy realm divided into different kingdoms, regions, and cities.
 Each region offers different types of monsters, resources, and quests to challenge players.
 The game's fictional universe has also been explored through a tie-in video game on its maker's other website, FunOrb, Armies of Gielinor, and the novels Betrayal at Falador, Return to Canifis and Legacy of Blood.

 Players are represented in the game with customisable avatars.
 RuneScape does not follow a linear storyline; rather, players set their own goals and objectives.
 Players can choose to fight non-player character (NPC) monsters, complete quests, or increase their experience in the available skills.
 Players interact with each other through trading, chatting, or by participating in mini-games and activities, some of which are competitive or combative in nature, while others require cooperative or collaborative play.